-Live-in Nannies, will have their own space in your home, or day Nannies will work to your required hours.
-Although both will work agreed hours, a live-in Nanny may be more flexible if you need to change these hours at short notice.
+Live-in nannies will have their own space in your home.
+Day nannies will work to your required hours.
+Although both will work agreed hours, a live-in nanny may be more flexible if your requirements change at short notice.